mistyliao/cis-195-f21/apps/app-2/app-2.md

 * Sounds play through both the simulator and the phone.

 ## Submission
 Zip your *entire project folder*.
-Do this in the Finder by finding the **highest level folder** named "app1_lastname_firstname" and zipping that.
-This folder should include **both** the .xcproject file and a subfolder also named "app1_lastname_firstname".
+Do this in the Finder by finding the **highest level folder** named "app2_lastname_firstname" and zipping that.
+This folder should include **both** the .xcproject file and a subfolder also named "app2_lastname_firstname".

 We need both of these, make sure to zip them all!
-Name the zipped file app1b_lastname_firstname.zip and submit it on canvas.
+Name the zipped file app2b_lastname_firstname.zip and submit it on canvas.

 Late submissions will be graded according to the policy described in Lecture 1.
 Please submit by the deadline!

 ---
 # End of Part B
-SUBMIT YOUR WORK TO THIS POINT on Canvas by Thursday, February 13th at **4:20pm**.
+SUBMIT YOUR WORK TO THIS POINT on Canvas by Monday, October 11th at **5:00pm**.
 ---